-Introduction to ActiveMQ vs Kafka
+Introduction to ActiveMQ and Kafka

 Apache ActiveMQ is an open-source, multi-protocol, Java-based messaging server.
-It implements the JMS (Java Message Service) API and is able to support various messaging protocols including AMQP, STOMP, and MQTT.
+It implements the JMS (Java Message Service) API and is able to support various messaging protocols, including AMQP, STOMP, and MQTT.
 It is commonly used for sending messages between applications/services.
 In this topic, we are going to learn about ActiveMQ vs Kafka.

 On the other hand, Apache Kafka is an open-source stream-processing software developed by LinkedIn (and later donated to Apache) to effectively manage their growing data and switch to real-time processing from batch-processing.
-It is written in Scala and Java and based on the publish-subscribe model of messaging.
+It is written in Scala and Java and is based on the publish-subscribe model of messaging.

 Below are the top differences between ActiveMQ vs Kafka

-Key Differences Between ActiveMQ vs Kafka
+Key Differences Between ActiveMQ and Kafka

 ActiveMQ and Kafka are designed for different purposes.
 Following are the key differences:

 Kafka is a distributed streaming platform that offers high horizontal scalability.
-Also, it provides high throughput and that’s why it’s used for real-time data processing.
+Also, it provides high throughput, and that’s why it’s used for real-time data processing.
 ActiveMQ is a general-purpose messaging solution that supports various messaging protocols.
 Kafka is way faster than ActiveMQ.
 It can handle millions of messages per sec.

 ActiveMQ guarantees that a message will be delivered, but with Kafka, there is a probability (however low it is) that a message might not get delivered.